Within the South Downs National Park are The Meon and Itchen Valleys

 Road Infrastructures: M3 from Winchester to London and South to the M27.
 A272 linking Winchester to Petersfield, dissected by the A32 to the Coast and north to Alton.
 A3 from Petersfield to London and South to the M27

-Schools: State schools across the age ranges include the many small village schools, The Petersfield School, and Peter Simmons.
-There is a very good selection of independents across the county to include St Swithuns, Twyford, Princes Mead and Winchester College.
+Schools: State schools across the age ranges include the many small village schools, The Petersfield School, and Peter Symonds College.
+There is a very good selection of independents across the county to include St Swithun’s School, Twyford School, Prince’s Mead School and Winchester College.

 Largely rural in character the area is crossed by several designated walking paths and riding routes including the Itchen Way, King’s Way, Pilgrims’ Way, St. Swithun’s Way, South Downs Way, Three Castles Path and Oxdrove Way.
 There is also easy access to the coast for sailing including the well-known Royal Southern Yacht Club.
 The character of the area is supported by sporting and other outdoor activities such as glamping and outdoor theatrical events at the local Country Estates.
 The valleys are the home of Cricket and English Wine.